particle-iot/docs/src/content/tutorials/learn-more/node-js.md

 There are a bunch of new things in this code:

 These two lines will likely be be in every project you create that uses the particle-api-js.
-The `require` statement loads the library that you added to your package.json and installed using `npm install`.
-The second line creates an object to access the library.
+The `require` statement loads the package that you added to your package.json and installed using `npm install`.
+The second line creates an object to access the package.
 Different libraries will have different initialization strategies.

 ```
 var Particle = require('particle-api-js');